itoyori/itoyori/docs/src/01_tutorial.md

     });
 ```

-`ityr::for_each` receives a user-defined function (lambda) that operates on each element, resulting in more concise and structured code.
+`ityr::for_each()` receives an execution policy, an iterator range, and a user-defined function (lambda) that operates on each element.
+Global iterators passed to `ityr::for_each()` are automatically checked out internally, and raw references to corresponding elements are passed to the user function.
+This allows for more concise and structured code.

 Notes:
-- Itoyori's iterator-based functions such as `ityr::for_each()` resemble C++ STL algorithms
+- Itoyori's iterator-based functions such as `ityr::for_each()` resemble the standard C++ algorithms (like `std::for_each()`)
+- If global iterators (created with `ityr::make_global_iterator()`) are passed as arguments, they are automatically checked out in the specified granularity
+    - Iterators that can be passed to these functions are not limited to global iterators
+        - For instance, `ityr::count_iterator` can be used in combination to get an index of each iterator element (i.e., loop counter)
+    - Global pointers can also be passed as iterators, but they are not automatically checked out; instead global references (of type `ityr::ori::global_ref`) are passed to user functions
 - The first argument `ityr::execution::sequenced_policy` specifies the sequential execution policy
-    - `checkout_count` parameter denotes the number of elements that are internally checked out at the same time
+    - The `checkout_count` parameter denotes the number of elements that are internally checked out at one time
     - By default, the checkout count is 1 (`ityr::execution::seq`)
-- If global iterators made with `ityr::make_global_iterator()` are passed, they are automatically checked out in the specified granularity
-    - Global pointers can be treated as iterators, but they are not automatically checked out; instead `ityr::ori::global_ref` is passed to user functions
-    - If the checkout mode is `read`, a const reference is passed to the user function; otherwise, a nonconst reference is passed

 This can be easily translated into a parallel *for* loop:
 ```cpp